Tenryū-ji: History

 During the 1430s, the temple entered into a tributary relationship with the Imperial Court of Ming-dynasty China.
 Chinese imperial policy at the time forbade formal trade outside of the Sinocentric world order, and both the Japanese imperial court and Ashikaga shogunate refused to submit to Chinese suzerainty.
 This arrangement with the Tenryū-ji allowed for formal trade to be undertaken between the two countries, in exchange for China's control over the succession of chief abbot of the temple.
 This arrangement gave the Zen sect, and Tenryū-ji more specifically, a near monopoly on Japan's legitimate trade with China.
 In conjunction with the temple of the same name in Okinawa, as well as other Zen temples there, Tenryū-ji priests and monks played major roles in coordinating the China–Okinawa–Japan trade through to the 19th century.

 The temple prospered as the most important Rinzai temple in Kyoto, and the temple grounds grew to roughly 330,000 m2 in size, extending all the way to present-day Katabira-no-Tsuji station on the Keifuku Railway.
 At one time, the massive grounds were said to contain some 150 sub-temples, however, the temple was plagued with numerous fires, and all of the original buildings have been destroyed.
 During the Middle Ages, the temple met with fire six times: in 1358, 1367, 1373, 1380, 1447 and 1467.
 The temple was destroyed again during the Ōnin War and subsequently rebuilt, but in 1815 it was lost to yet another fire.
 The temple was severely damaged during the Kinmon Incident of 1864, and most of the buildings as they stand today are reconstructions from the latter half of the Meiji period.
 The garden to the west of the abbey, created by Musō Soseki, shows only traces of its original design.

 Layout

 On the eastern boundary of the temple grounds lie two gates: Chokushi Gate (勅使門, chokushimon) and Middle Gate (中門, chūmon), from which the path to the temple itself leads west.
 Generally, Zen temple grounds are designed so that they face the south, with major buildings aligned along the north-south axis.
 Tenryū-ji's layout is an exception to this principle.
 Sub-temples line both sides of the path, which leads to the lecture hall.
-There are numerous buildings behind the lecture hall, such as large abbey (大方丈, ōhōjō), the small abbey (小方丈, kohōjō), the kitchen, the meditation hall, and Tahō-den (多宝殿) hall, however, each of these is modern reconstruction.
+There are numerous buildings behind the lecture hall, such as large abbey (大方丈, ōhōjō), the small abbey (小方丈, kohōjō), the kitchen, the meditation hall, and Tahō-den (多宝殿) hall, however, each of these is a modern reconstruction.